-Pursuant to the Intercreditor Agreement, Cirsa and its subsidiaries party thereto that are creditors in respect of intercompany debt have agreed to subordinate intercompany debt to debt under the Revolving Credit Facility, the notes and related guarantees.
+Pursuant to the Intercreditor Agreement, Cirsa and its subsidiaries party thereto that are creditors in respect of intercompany debt have agreed to subordinate intercompany debt to debt under the Revolving Credit Facility, the notes, any Permitted Debt and related guarantees.

 In addition, neither Cirsa nor any of its subsidiaries that are creditors in respect of intercompany debt may accept the benefit of any security, guarantee, indemnity or other assurance against financial loss in respect of intercompany debt.
-Neither Cirsa nor any obligor may make any payment on or otherwise acquire or satisfy any intercompany debt if an enforcement action has occurred or is continuing in relation to the Revolving Credit Facility or the notes without the consent of the RCF Facility Agent.
+Neither Cirsa nor any obligor may make any payment on or otherwise acquire or satisfy any intercompany debt if an enforcement action has occurred or is continuing in relation to the Revolving Credit Facility, the notes or any Permitted Debt without the consent of the RCF Facility Agent.